Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Training Hyperparameters and Implementations

-Other settings: Sequence packing with 15K tokens per batch
+Other settings: Sequence packing in computing logprobs and updating policy.

-\textbf{Training Algorithm}: We adapt GRPO by eliminating the KL divergence constraint, following DAPO's approach \citep{yu_dapo_2025}.
+\textbf{Training Algorithm}: We adapt GRPO and eliminate the KL divergence constraint, following DAPO's approach \citep{yu_dapo_2025}.
 To improve RL stability, we set the training batch size equal to the rollout buffer size, ensuring sufficient valid samples per update.
 Empirical results demonstrate better performance with lower \(\beta_1\) in Adam optimizer parameters (\(\beta_1=0.5, \beta_2=0.999\)), particularly when encountering lengthy outputs that frequently trigger clipping.
 We conduct ablation experiments for \(\beta_1\) in Adam optimizer on \texttt{long-CoT-kk}, \texttt{short-CoT-kk} and \texttt{instruct-no-sft-kk}.
-In \autoref{fig:hyper-beta1}, all three experiments show consistent improvement by tuning \(\beta_1\) from 0.9 to 0.5.
-Therefore, we use this setting in following experiments.
+In Figure \ref{fig:hyper-beta1}, all three experiments show consistent improvement by tuning \(\beta_1\) from 0.9 to 0.5.
+Therefore, we use this setting in the following experiments.

-\textbf{Reward Function}: We use binary reward function which only outputs 0 or 1.
+\textbf{Reward Function}: On K\&K and MATH, we use binary reward function which only outputs 0 or 1.
 This reward function requires the end-of-sentence token to give correctness reward.
 Responses exceeding output length will be assigned to 0 reward despite its correctness.
 We observed that 1.5B models tend to endlessly repeat final answer and fill the rest token lengths, which prohibits natural response length growth in some cases.
 This design prevents excessive repetition by requiring an end-of-sentence token.
 The K\&K dataset employs strict matching between extracted name-identity lists and ground truth.
 The reward function for checking MATH answers is implemented based on \citet{zeng_simplerl-zoo_2025} and \citet{yang_qwen2_2024}.
 We slightly modify it to check the answer in final boxed\(\{\}\).
 Both MATH and K\&K reward functions assign zero reward to responses exceeding length limits or containing no boxed answers.
 We exclude format reward to prevent instability and keep simplicity.
+For REASONING GYM reward, we wrap the provided reward functions and directly return zero if there is no stop token or no boxed answer.